 The decision above is recorded in the CESG MoM.
 The draft MoM did not receive comments on that topic.
 The final version of the MoM is available on the CWE.

-The CESG discussed the fact that the SM&C WG had not reached consensus on this issue
+The CESG discussed the fact that the SM&C WG had not reached consensus on this issue before sending the document to the CESG, and that the CESG had not reached agreement that it be released to the CMC.
+Both of these actions are outside the norm of CCSDS procedures.

 Following the Gaithersburg Meeting M. Merri sent an e-mail to OMG, giving a head-up that this analysis was coming, knowing that the process of producing the TN, having it reviewed first by CESG and then by CMC will take time.